eliorians/Broyhill-Wind-Turbine/README.md

     forecast-data           - raw weather forecast data collected from National Weather Service API.
 Collected every hour.

-    forecast-data-processed - cleaned forecast data to be used by the model
+    forecast-data-processed - cleaned forecast data to be used by the model (run to get processed files)

-    turbine-data            - data collected from turbine since 2009 (frames.csv)
+    turbine-data            - data collected from turbine since 2009.
+(LFS used to store the turbine data)

-    turbine-data-processed  - cleaned turbine data from thoughout tubrine_util
+    turbine-data-processed  - cleaned turbine data from thoughout tubrine_util (run to get processed files)

     plots                   - saved plots made throughout the project

-    model-data              - saved outputs from the training process
+    model-data              - saved outputs from the training process, eval.txt contains historical runs

 Files: